Ferinjoque/ferinjoque-website/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgements

+* Bolt.new Team
 * Supabase Team
 * Deno Team